manuelbl/QrCodeGenerator/README.md

 Core features:

  * Supports encoding all 40 versions (sizes) and all 4 error correction levels, as per the QR Code Model 2 standard
- * Output formats: Raw modules/pixels of the QR symbol, SVG and XAML path.
-For raster bitmaps, additional code is provided.
+ * Output formats: Raw modules/pixels of the QR symbol, SVG and XAML path, BMP bitmap.
+For raster bitmap output, additional code is provided.
 See [below](#raster-images--bitmaps).
  * Encodes numeric and special-alphanumeric text in less space than general text
  * Open source code under the permissive *MIT License*
  * Available as a [NuGet package](https://www.nuget.org/packages/Net.Codecrete.QrCodeGenerator/) (named *Net.Codecrete.QrCodeGenerator*)